“Through Fire We Conquer”

 Another outcome of his service was the meeting with Ruth May, a Cornish nurse, at Bodmin Emergency Hospital while convalescing, who he would go on to marry in June 1946.

-The family history indicates a war service of 90 combat sorties – an incredible feat considering an attrition rate of over 40% among bomber crews.
+The family history indicates a war service of 90 combat sorties: 13 in Lancasters initially, the rest in Sunderlands – an incredible feat.

 Jack and Ruth would return to East Anglia and start a family in Bungay, before moving to Tonbridge in Kent.
 Jack would go on to a career lecturing at The London College of Printing.
 From Tonbridge, Jack, Ruth and family would move to Pembury and eventually Tunbridge Wells.
 In retirement, Jack remained active in support of his church, printing the church magazine among other things.
 Jack died in August 1992, leaving a legacy of four children, seven grandchildren and nine great grandchildren.